avoutic/web-framework/docs/index.md

+# WebFramework Documentation

 Welcome to the WebFramework documentation.
-WebFramework is a companion framework to use on top of the Slim Framework, designed to provide a cohesive set of services around database management, ORM, caching, authentication, middleware, templating, translations, instrumentation, and more.
+WebFramework is a lightweight, secure-by-default PHP microframework built on top of the Slim Framework.
+It provides a cohesive set of services around database management, ORM, caching, authentication, middleware, templating, translations, instrumentation, and more – giving you Laravel-like features without the bloat.

+Perfect for developers who love Slim's simplicity but need full-featured components for building modern PHP applications and REST APIs.

 ## Installation